The bleach dilution calculator will tell you exactly how much bleach and water you need to mix to create a mixture of your choice.

 |Mold growth||1 cup (8 fl oz/ 240 mL)||1 gallon (3.8 L)|

-Our bleach PPM calculator uses information from the Center for Disease Control and Prevention (CDC).
+Our bleach PPM calculator uses information from the.
 Visit their website for more details.

 - General advice: Use your chlorine bleach daily.
 Use the bleach stabilizer (cyanuric acid) once a month - a portion of 45 mg/L (ppm).

 |3.5 ppm (mg/L)||6 ppm (mg/L)||18 ppm (mg/L)|

 Making water safe for drinking

 Recommended bleach type: 1% concentration of sodium hypochlorite (instructions for 5-6% concentration are also available below)

 General advice: If the water is a weird color or very cold, double the amount of bleach.

 |1 quart/1 L of water||10 drops/ ½ ml/ 1/8 teaspoon of bleach|

 |1 gallon water||40 drops/ 2½ ml/ ½ teaspoon of bleach|